16th Street Baptist Church bombing: Bobby Frank Cherry

 Barbara Ann Cross also testified for the prosecution.
 She is the daughter of the Reverend John Cross and was aged 13 in 1963.
 Cross had attended the same Sunday School class as the four victims on the day of the bombing and was slightly wounded in the attack.
 On May 15, Cross testified that prior to the explosion, she and the four girls killed had each attended a Youth Day Sunday School lesson in which the theme taught was how to react to a physical injustice.
 Cross testified that each girl present had been taught to contemplate how Jesus would react to affliction or injustice, and they were asked to learn to consider, "What Would Jesus Do?"
 Cross testified that she would usually have accompanied her friends into the basement lounge to change into robes for the forthcoming sermon, but she had been given an assignment.
 Shortly thereafter, she had heard "the most horrible noise", before being struck on the head by debris.

 Throughout the trial, Cherry's defense attorney, Mickey Johnson, repeatedly observed that many of the prosecution's witnesses were either circumstantial or "inherently unreliable".
 Many of the same audiotapes presented in Blanton's trial were also introduced into evidence in the trial of Bobby Cherry.
-A key point contested as to the validity of the audiotapes being introduced into evidence, outside the hearing of the jury, was the fact that Cherry had no grounds to contest the introduction of the tapes into evidence, as, under the Fourth Amendment, neither his home or property had been subject to discreet recording by the FBI.
+A key point contested as to the validity of the audiotapes being introduced into evidence, outside the hearing of the jury, was that Cherry had no grounds to contest the introduction of the tapes into evidence, as, under the Fourth Amendment, neither his home or property had been subject to discreet recording by the FBI.
 Don Cochran disputed this position, arguing that Alabama law provides for "conspiracies to conceal evidence" to be proven by both inference and circumstantial evidence.
 In spite of a rebuttal argument by the defense, Judge Garrett ruled that some sections were too prejudicial, but also that portions of some audio recordings could be introduced as evidence.
 Through these rulings, Mitchell Burns was called to testify on behalf of the prosecution.
 His testimony was restricted to the areas of the recordings permitted into evidence.

 Prosecutor Doug Jones points toward Bobby Cherry as he delivers his closing argument to the jury.
 May 21, 2002.